-Collins Campground: 16 camp sites; 10 will accommodate tents, trailers, and RVs up to 21 feet in length.
+16 camp sites; 10 will accommodate tents, trailers, and RVs up to 21 feet in length.
 Well water, tables, fire rings, and vault toilets.
 Quiet campground along the shore of the Duckabush River.
-Duckabush trailhead is one mile west of the campground; Interrorem Historic Cabin, Ranger Hole Trailhead, and Interrorem Interpretative Nature Trail are one mile east of the campground. $10 camping fee covers two license passenger vehicles and a maximum of eight people.
-Contact Hoodsport office, Hood Canal Ranger District, 150 N. Lake Cushman Road, P.O.
-Box 68, Hoodsport, WA, 98548, 360-877-5254 or on the web.
-Olympic National Forest Collins Campground info.
+Duckabush trailhead is one mile west of the campground; Interrorem Historic Cabin, Ranger Hole Trailhead, and Interrorem Interpretative Nature Trail are one mile east of the campground.
+Contact Hoodsport office, Hood Canal Ranger District, or Olympic National Forest Collins Campground info.

 Breathtaking views of Hood Canal and Olympic mountains, hiking and biking on a five mile stretch of beach, boating, fishing, swimming, horseshoe pit, diving, clamming, crabbing, oysters, bird watching, mushrooming.

 100 tent spaces, 40 utility spaces, one dump station, three restrooms, two showers.
 All tent sites can handle RVs but do not provide hookups.
-To reserve a campsite, call Reservations Northwest: 800-452-5687.
-Check out the web site: See Dosewallips State Park web site
+To reserve a campsite, call Reservations Northwest: 800-452-5687 or see Dosewallips State Park web site.

 Seal Rock Campground

 One of the few National Forest Campgrounds located on salt water, with harvestable oysters for public use.
 41 RV/tent units are spaced among the trees, with several along the waterfront; 3 paved handicapped units and facilities accommodate wheelchairs.
 Tables and firepits at each site.